ampproject/amphtml/spec/amp-html-format.md

 As well as these attributes:

-* "xlink:href" only URIs starting with "#" are allowed
+* "xlink:href": only URIs starting with "#" are allowed
 * "style"